KungumapriyaaMKP/InfosysSpringboard/README.md

 Hey, Isha this side.
 My job was to prepare ppt and give presentation.
 Please try to complete the project work by saturday, so that I can atleast prepare the ppt on Sunday.
 I wont be able to do it on monday.

 Who is doing the model training and triples?
-Sir is asking for a demo presentation today.
+Sir is asking for a demo presentation.